 Specialists in the practice of diagnostics, rehabilitation, or surgery may also commit malpractice by not interpreting test results correctly or by botching a procedure.
-An experienced lawyer could help to perform an initial case evaluation to determine if medical malpractice may have occurred.
+An experienced lawyer could help to perform an case evaluation and review the plaintiff’s injuries to determine if medical malpractice may have occurred.

 Medical malpractice cases can be complicated to handle without legal help.
 This is because determining whether medical care was competent is something that only a qualified expert can answer.
 Under O.C.G.A. §54-7-702, that expert must be active in the practice or specialty of the defendant practitioner.
 The concept of being active means that the expert has practiced in that area for at least three of the past five years.

 According to O.C.G.A. §9-11-9.1, a plaintiff cannot file a malpractice claim in court without including an affidavit signed by a medical expert.
 This affidavit must include the specifics concerning at least one negligent act and the factual basis for the claim as a whole.